I got into a conversation with the woman sitting at the table next to us at Beef & Beans, a summer event of American awesomeness at our local grange.

 I didn’t mean for this post to be about grief.

-I meant for it to be about photos and looking back from our first Beef & Beans to this, our last.
+I meant for it to be about photos and looking back from our first Beef & Beans to this.
 Grief doesn’t make sense though, it’s not linear nor is it sensible.
 It follows no rhythms except the ones it lays stake upon, fit of its own painful fancy.